worldbank/devCEQ/README.md

 4. Integrating the input page, output page, and simulation logic in a single dashboard

 <!-- 5.
 Troubleshooting and improving the analysis. -->

+## License

+This project is licensed under the MIT License together with the [World Bank IGO Rider](WB-IGO-RIDER.md).
+The Rider is purely procedural: it reserves all privileges and immunities enjoyed by the World Bank, without adding restrictions to the MIT permissions.
+Please review both files before using, distributing or contributing.